-Flying is truly one of the most liberating experiences one could have: to "slip the surly bonds of earth and dance the skies on laughter-silvered wings," as poet John Gillespie Magee so eloquently wrote in the famous poem, High Flight.
+Flying is truly one of the most liberating experiences one could have: to "slip the surly bonds of earth and dance the skies on laughter-silvered wings," as poet John Gillespie Magee so eloquently wrote in "High Flight."

 There's no place in those skies for pilots who want to enjoy the right to fly yet not acknowledge their responsibility for knowing and abiding by the rules.
 These are pilots who think like an adolescent and pose a danger to themselves, their passengers and other pilots.